AbEl9876/hostapd/doc/REPORT.md

 ### The control menu

 Once executed the main program, the first procedure is the admin email input.
-Below it is showed:
+Below it is shown:

 FOTO